Reach inbox zero with the Getting Things Done three-step workflow

 How often should you sort your emails?
 When is the right time to do it?

 This doesn’t mean, however, that you should dedicate your evening to de-cluttering your entire inbox.
-There is a chance that you won’t be done until morning, depending on how many emails you have!
+There's a chance that you won’t be done until morning, depending on how many emails you have!

 Instead, dedicate a few minutes every two to three hours.
 This should be enough to follow through with the five-step approach to cleaning your inbox that we mentioned above.

-If you use Gmail, you can create auto-replies by going to Settings, clicking on Advanced Settings, and enabling the Templates option:
+If you use Gmail, for example, you can create auto-replies by going into your settings and enabling templates.

-Next time, when you need to send an autoreply, you can create a template for it in a Compose toolbar:
+Next time, when you need to send an autoreply, you can create a template for it in the compose toolbar.

 Getting to inbox zero also presupposes replying to urgent emails, which you will have to do every two or three hours.

-To speed up this process, you can download Chrome extensions like Grammarly or Easy Mail that will help you draft emails quicker and mistake-free.
+To speed up this process, you can download Chrome extensions like Grammarly or Easy Mail which will help you draft emails quicker and mistake-free.
 Making sure you can easily check emails for grammar and sentence structure will help you speed up the email writing process.

 Working on achieving inbox zero on a daily basis brings you a lot of benefits in the long run: